NRLMMD-GEOIPS/geoips/docs/source/new-docs/getting-started/system-requirements/index.rst

 Processing medium resolution next generation geostationary satellite data (ABI, AHI) and polar orbiter satellite data with GeoIPS requires at least 16GB memory.

 High resolution next generation geostationary satellite datasets require at least 24GB memory.

+Loading all of the data from a single geostationary image from GOES-R, Himawari, GeoKompsat, or Meteosat Third Generation (MTG) datasets requires about 100GB.

 Developer System Requirements
 -----------------------------